 On Ugadi, people clean their homes and decorate temples with jasmine flowers and mango leaves.
 They wake up at the crack of dawn, massage themselves with sesame oil and bathe.
 The idols of gods and goddesses are also bathed in oil.
 Offerings of flowers, mango, and tamarind are made, and people wear new traditional clothes.

 People prepare a special food item called 'Bevu Bella.'
-The recipe is a mix of neem flowers, jaggery, green chilies, salt, tamarind juice, and unripened mango that symbolizes the mixture of happy, sad, infuriating, fearful, disgusting, and surprising events in life.
+The recipe is a mix of neem flowers, jaggery, green chilies, salt, tamarind juice, and unripened mangoes that symbolizes the mixture of happy, sad, infuriating, fearful, disgusting, and surprising events in life.
 Meals are first offered to gods and then eaten.
 The rest of the day is spent visiting temples, offering prayers, meeting family members, etc.

 5. Jamshedi Navroz